Installation Instructions

 3. When installation is complete, click on the Verify Installation button.
 This will test your computer to see if Java was successfully installed.

-If you think Java is already on your computer, you can skip the installation step and test your computer for Java by clicking on the Verify Installation link.
+If you think Java is already on your computer, you can skip the Java installation step and test your computer for Java by clicking on the Verify Installation link.

 EdSim51 Simulator Installation